Hedgehog Friendly Heath

 Hedgehogs have been declining in both rural and urban habitats, and we have lost around a third of the national population since the millennium.
 In 2020, Hedgehogs were listed as ‘vulnerable to extinction’ on the UK red list for mammals.

 In the State of Britain’s Hedgehogs report 2022 it was revealed that in urban areas there may be a stable population of hedgehogs that might be recovering.
-This highlights the importance of local action and greenspaces to ensure the future of hedgehogs.
+This highlights the importance of local action and greenspaces to ensure the species thrives.

 Did you know that Hampstead Heath is home to one of the largest populations of hedgehogs in London?

-This map shows where they were sighted in our 2021 hedgehog survey in collaboration with the City of London and ZSL’s London Hogwatch (red dots indicate hedgehog sightings, the bigger the dot, the more hogs were sighted).
-You can read the full 2021 Hampstead Heath hedgehog report here - and watch this space for the results of the 2024 survey coming soon!
+This map shows where they were sighted in our 2024 hedgehog survey in collaboration with the City of London and ZSL’s London Hogwatch (red dots indicate recording, the bigger the dot, the more times they were sighted).
+You can read the full 2024 report here.

 Connecting with other SINCs

-Eventually, the aim of the Hedgehog Friendly Heath project is to connect Hampstead Heath, one of London’s last strongholds for hedgehogs with other nearby SINCs (Sites of Importance for Nature Conservation - see map) to reduce species isolation and prevent their decline.
+An overarching aim of the Hedgehog Friendly Heath project is to improve connectivity between Hampstead Heath, and other nearby SINCs (Sites of Importance for Nature Conservation - see map) to reduce isolation and further fragmentation

 This work involves working with groups all around the Heath to link our green spaces to others via people’s back gardens, school grounds and community spaces.

-We’re thankful to our project partners (listed below) for collaborating on this work.
+We’re thankful to our project partners for collaborating on this work.
 If you live or work locally and would like to get involved, do get in touch!

 Hedgehog news from our green spaces